Table of Contents

 We wonder what the ‘girls’ are going to say.

-William, Martin and Deon will wear their bell-bottom pants – and E A Relling new shirts – as well as their high platform shoes to church this Sunday!
+William, Martin, and Deon will wear their bell-bottom pants – and new shirts from E A Relling – as well as their high platform shoes to church this Sunday!

-See the full process of sharpening a razor in this video.
+See the whole process of sharpening a razor in this video.
 Using the strop for the final preparation is at the end of the video – wait for it.
 A straight razor can last for generations.
 Compare the razor blade period with the razor blades we use today.
-Think about all the plastic wrapping and packaging of the disposable razor blades that we buy today.
+Consider the plastic wrapping and packaging of disposable razor blades that we purchase today.
 Now compare that to a vintage razor blade packaged in a cardboard box with no plastic at all.
 Outstanding quality straight razors are available for sale today.
-The contrast illustrates how plastic has increased in our world today.
+The contrast highlights the significant increase in plastic use worldwide today.
 It is shocking.
 Link to video: ‘How to sharpen a straight razor’ – https://youtu.be/l7ynJqeYK_g

-Authentic and original: Close up of the disposable metal hand shaver (‘handskeermes’) and shaving brush of grandad P G Van Zyl.
+Authentic and original: Close-up of the disposable metal hand shaver (‘handskeermes’) and shaving brush of grandad P G Van Zyl.
 Probably about 80 to 100 years old.
-There is no blade in the shaver – can you recall the blade brand ‘Minora?’
+There is no blade in the shaver – can you recall the brand of the blade, ‘Minora’?
 There is a saying: “So skerp soos soos n Minora blade,” – ‘as sharp as a Minora blade.’
 See the Palmolive tube of shaving lather (black coloured tube) – recently purchased in New Zealand.
 Credit: W Van Zyl (March 2020).

 Location of ‘Oom Jan se Haarkapper Winkel’ (Uncle Jan’s Barbershop).
 Here is the top view of the shopping centre in Harmony, Virginia, Freestate (Republic of South Africa).
-Virginia was home to the Harmony Gold Mining Company – a small gold mine town.
+Virginia was home to the Harmony Gold Mining Company, a small gold mining town.
 The barbershop was located in the building shown with the red arrow.
-Credit: Google Maps.
+Credit:

 The question is, ‘how can we remember the past – specifically those great childhood memories?’